solarwinds/apm-ruby/README.md

 Install by adding `solarwinds_otel_apm` to your Gemfile.

+Instrumentation is auto-enabled.

-To enable instrumentation, require the library and initialize it at the start of your application.
+Unless you need to customize the components or instrumentations, set SWO_APM_DEFAULT=false or `SolarWindsOTelAPM::Config[:swo_otel_default]=false` in your config file, and then enable instrumentation, require the library and initialize it at the start of your application.

 ```ruby
 require 'solarwinds_otel_apm'